abinit/abinit/doc/tutorial/nuc.md

 authors: JWZ, XG
 ---

-# Lesson on properties at the nuclei
+# Tutorial on properties at the nuclei

 ## Observables near the atomic nuclei.